Movitas/schlep/Readme.md

 ## Envelope

-The string submitted should be valid JSON, formatted as follows:
+The string submitted should be valid JSON/BSON, formatted as follows:

 ```js
 {